bemer/containers-on-aws-workshop/01-EnvironmentSetup/RunningLocally/README.md

 Instructions to install the AWS CLI are available here: http://docs.aws.amazon.com/cli/latest/userguide/installing.html

-### 5. Install git

-To better execute the workshop, you will need to clone this repository and having `git` installed is needed to perform this action.

-Download and install here: https://git-scm.com/downloads You can have more information about git here: https://git-scm.com/book/en/v1/Getting-Started

-### 6. Installing Docker on an EC2 instance running Amazon Linux
+### 4.1.
+Installing Docker on an EC2 instance running Amazon Linux

 If you don't want to use a Cloud9 environment and don't have a Linux computer, you can also use an EC2 instance to run the steps in this workshop.